paulitab/CS506-Final-Project/README.md

 - Implement classification models (e.g. Random Forest, XGBoost) to predict the future job role or industry based on resume features.
 - Build a regression model (e.g. Linear Regression) to estimate the expected salary for a candidate based on their current experience, skills, and qualifications.
 - Use Natural Language Processing (NLP) methods (e.g., TF-IDF, Word Embeddings) to extract key information from resumes and compare it with job descriptions.

+## NLP
+  - Collect, clean and preprocess resumes and job descriptions by removing stop words, punctuation, and performing stemming or lemmatization.
+  - Capture the significance of terms in the context of resumes and job listings by utilizing techniques such as TF-IDF to convert text into numerical representations.
+  - Select the specific metric for assessing similarity between job postings and resumes, such as Jaccard index, or Euclidean distance, to effectively compare textual features and quantify alignment.

 ## Visualizing The Data
 - Create SanKey diagrams to show potential career paths based on the resume analysis.